yanmoyy/our-tools/README.md

 # OUR TOOLS

-- The project is a collection of tools that can solve our daily problems.
+A collection of tools to solve daily problems and improve problem-solving skills through automation.

+## Purpose

-- The purpose of this project is helping us to improve problem solving skills.
+The purpose of this project is to help us enhance our problem-solving skills by building practical tools.

 ## Tools List

-There are some topics that encourage us to build tools.
-Before implementing, just add a topic or problem to the list.

-At the end of the day, our problems will be the part of Automation.
+Add a topic or problem to the list before implementing.
+At the end of the day, our problems will be part of automation.

-### Problems (Not yet solved)
+### Problems (Not Yet Solved)

-1. I want to send a sns message (kakao talk, instagram, etc) with terminal, which not change the context while I am working on my computer.

-1. I want to order a sandwich which I daily eat.
-How can I automate this task?
+1. **SNS Message Sender**: Send an SNS message (KakaoTalk, Instagram, etc.) via terminal without changing context while working on the computer. (yanmoyy)
+   - working on: KakaoTalk
+2. **Sandwich Order Automation**: Automate ordering a daily sandwich.